-The anticipated resources for CDBG, HOME, and ESG are estimates based on the 2025 allocations.
-These allocations are subject to change in Year 2 - Year 5 of the Consolidated Plan.
+The anticipated resources for CDBG, HOME, and ESG are estimates based on the 2024 allocations.
+These allocations are subject to change.
 The City of Spokane plans for minor fluctuations in funding and adjusts the project awards accordingly.
 In the event of a decrease in funding, the City will reduce each selected project's award by an equal amount.
 Conversely, if funding increases, partial awards will be adjusted by equal percentages, and alternative projects may be funded.